 Pro.
 Thou liest, malignant Thing: Hast thou forgot The foul Witch Sycorax, who with Age and Envy Was grown into a Hoop?
 Hast thou forgot her?
 Ari.
-No, Sir.
+No. Sir.

 Pro.
-Thou hast: where was she born? speak; tell me.
+Thou hast: Where was she born? speak; tell me?
+Ari.
+Sir, in Argier.